 As puppies they’re very easy to housebreak – they don’t like to soil their living areas, which makes crate training a breeze.
 I start crate training at 5 weeks old, at that age they’re going outside to go to the bathroom and will not potty in the crate.
 Shiba puppies really tend to use their mouth to explore their environment, so a crate will keep them safe when they aren’t supervised.
 Plus if there is ever an emergency where you need to evacuate, your Shiba will be crate trained and not as likely to raise a fuss when in a shelter (where pets must be caged) or if it needs crate rest due to a injury or surgery.

 Shiba are generally a healthy breed.
 Good, reputable breeders screen for things such as hip dysplasia, luxating patellas, and get an eye exam with the results registered with OFA (It’s suggested the eye exam is done annually).
 The breed may have issues with glaucoma and mild to severe food intolerances.
-A good, reputable breeder will be upfront & honest with any issues that their line may potentially have.
+I’ve also seen a increase in Shiba developing epilepsy.
+There is no genetic marker for epilepsy, and it tends not to develop until a dog is 2 – 4 years old.
+I’m a firm believer that a dog should be at least 2 years old before being bred, especially when the possibility of epilepsy is involved.
+A good, reputable breeder will be upfront and honest with any issues that their line may potentially have.
 Here’s a list of the minimum health testing a Shiba should receive before being bred : OFA Shiba Inu requirements

 Being a primitive breed, Shiba are more suited for an dedicated dog owner – first time owners can do well as long as they’re firm and set boundaries.
 Shiba are a smart breed but they need proper motivation in order to get them to listen to what you want.
 Coming from a line of independent hunters, a Shiba was bred to think for itself.
 Split second decisions could help a Shiba stay safe when hunting in the mountains.
 With this background it can make them a bit of a challenge to train at times.
 If allowed to, Shiba will resort to natural, but unwanted behaviors such as food/resource guarding, dog aggression (they’re notorious for being same sex aggressive), and even aggression to humans, BUT this doesn’t have to be the case.
 With proper training & socialization, in addition to a good genetic background, your Shiba will be the best adventure partner you can ask for!